apple/turicreate/userguide/object_detection/export-coreml.md

 ##### Prediction

 Making a prediction is easy.
 Starting in iOS 13 we can now include confidence thresholds directly in the `VNCoreMLModel`.
-For an example of how to include thresholds in a project utiziling the Vision framework, see [here](https://developer.apple.com/documentation/coreml/understanding_a_dice_roll_with_vision_and_object_detection).
+For an example of how to include thresholds in a project utilizing the Vision framework, see [here](https://developer.apple.com/documentation/coreml/understanding_a_dice_roll_with_vision_and_object_detection).
 First, we need to setup a subclass of [`MLFeatureProvider`](https://developer.apple.com/documentation/coreml/mlfeatureprovider):